hoangduytran/blender-manual/manual/modeling/modifiers/generate/multiresolution.rst

 .. _bpy.ops.object.multires_subdivide:

 Subdivide
-   Creates a new level of subdivision using the type specified by *Subdivision Type* (see below).
+   Creates a smooth level of subdivision
+   (using the default Catmull-Clark algorithm).

 Simple
-   Creates a new level of subdivision using a simple interpolation by subdividing edges without any smoothing.
+   Creates a level of subdivision with un-smoothed base mesh edges (using a simple interpolation by subdividing edges without any smoothing).
 Linear
-   Creates a new level of subdivision using linear interpolation of the current sculpted displacement.
+   Creates a completely un-smoothed level of subdivision (using linear interpolation of the current sculpted displacement).

 .. _bpy.ops.object.multires_unsubdivide: